major/ibm-edge-2016-notes/ibm_edge_notes_2016.rst

 *Greg from Mirantis on stage*

 * Mirantis/IBM working on an architecture to bring POWER 8 compute nodes into private clouds

+*Jeff Stuecheli from IBM on stage to talk architecture*

+* Yesterday's datacenter designs

+  * High performance POWER mission critical stuff
+  * Sprawl of under-utilized servers
+  * Made clouds of commodity servers
+  * Public clouds made of mostly commodity infrastructure (driven by faster/cheaper servers)
+  * More reliance on software to drive performance, not hardware

+    * Leads to Moore's Law problems
+    * Software scaling issues

+* Disruptive forces

+  * POWER8 is 14nm, but 7nm is possible
+  * Intel says 4nm is exotic technology

+* We used to have faster processors consuming less power each time
+* Costs more and more money to get smaller and smaller (billions of dollars to build a new fab)
+* Cross-correlation of data drives the need for faster processors
+* Programmatic vs Cognitive

+  * Programmatic -- you tell the computer what to do
+  * Cognitive -- you teach the computer rather than programming it

+* Workload optimized systems help us survive the end of Moore's Law